piotrmaslanka/satella/docs/instrumentation/metrics.rst

 * DEBUG
 * INHERIT

+These are contained in a enum:

+.. autoclass:: satella.instrumentation.metrics.MetricLevel

 By default, it runs in *RUNTIME* mode.
 This means that statistics are collected only from metrics of this instrument that are set to at least RUNTIME.
 If a user wants to